 8. Jaibalito

-Jaibalito is a teeny-tiny town on Lake Atitlán that most people don’t know about.
+Jaibalito is teeny-tiny and one of Lake Atitlán’s more unknown towns.
 If you’re riding the boat from Panajachel on your way to San Pedro or San Marcos, you’ll no doubt stop briefly at Jaibalito’s small dock.

 The town lies between Santa Cruz La Laguna and Tzununa.
-So, if you’re hiking the Lower Mayan Trail, you’re going to cross Jaibalito on foot!
+If you’re hiking the Lower Mayan Trail, you’re going to cross Jaibalito on foot!

 Seeing as there are no roads leading to Jaibalito, the only way to get there is by hiking or by taking the boat.
 Once you’re in Jaibalito, life will slow down.
 There are hardly any tourists and you’ll only get to see locals going about their daily lives.

-That said, there still are a few things to do in this tranquil little town, such as grabbing a dessert + coffee at The Thirsty Baker or float in the infinity pool at Casa Del Mundo.
-Jaibalito remains very untouched by international influence, there’s no beaten backpacker trail here.
+That said, there are still a few things to do in this tranquil little town, such as grabbing a dessert and coffee at The Thirsty Baker or floating in the infinity pool at Casa Del Mundo.
+Jaibalito remains mostly untouched by international influence; there’s no beaten backpacker trail here.
 All the more reason to visit!

 Hotel y Café La Casa Del Mundo ($) – one of the prettiest hotels on the lake (in my opinion), perched on the rocky shores of Lake Atitlán facing the three towering volcanoes in the background.
 Enjoy a dip pool, botanical garden, cute terraces, private swimming area, and a delicious restaurant.